dtcenter/METplus-Training/docs/modules/METplus/use_case_brightness_temperature_distance_map.rst

 (*Type ls /d1/personal/CHANGE_TO_YOUR_DIRECTORY/METplus/convection_allowing_models/brightness_temperature/grid_stat*)

 Looking inside this directory we see that we have all 12 expected files.
+???Should we show this???
-Finally, we can make a distance map image by using the plot data plane tool in MET.
+Finally, we can make a distance map image by using the plot_data_plane tool in MET.
 So first we need to take a look at the pairs.nc file so that we can get the name of the variable we want to apply for our distance map.

 (*Type ncdump /d1/personal/CHANGE_TO_YOUR_DIRECTORY/METplus/convection_allowing_models/brightness_temperature/grid_stat/grid_stat_FV3_core_lsm1_010000L_20190521_010000V.pairs.nc | more*)

-The OBS_DMAP_le235_channel_13_brightness_temperature_all_all_FULL( lat, lon) variable is specified here and it's in two dimensions.
+The Obs Distance Map variable is specified here and it's in two dimensions.
+(*OBS_DMAP_le235_channel_13_brightness_temperature_all_all_FULL( lat, lon))*
 Exiting out of this file.

 (*Type ???exit out*)